CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 31 (0x1f) for GCN 1.0/1.1; 29 (0x1d) for GCN 1.2
 Syntax: S_LSHL_B64 SDST(2), SSRC0(2), SSRC1
-Description: Shift to left SSRC0 by (SSRC1&63) bits and store result into SDST.
+Description: Shift left SSRC0 by (SSRC1&63) bits and store result into SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 SDST, SSRC0 are 64-bit, SSRC1 is 32 bit.
 Operation: